switchboard-xyz/switchboard-documentation/docs/about/terminology.md

 ## Data Feed

 Data feeds are the centerpiece of switchboard and contain the job definitions and configuration parameters that dictate when a result is accepted.

-Also known as Aggregators since they aggregate oracle responses and output a single result.
+Also known as Aggregators since they aggregate oracle responses and output a single result

 ## Oracle

-Node between the internet and the solana blockchain responsible for fuliflling data feed updates.
+Node between the internet and the solana blockchain responsible for fuliflling data feed updates

 ## Lease Contract